GE Aviation/WSU/Kansas Department of Commerce

 General Electric (GE) Aviation, the Aerospace Engineering (AE) department, and the Kansas Department of Commerce (KDC) are passionate about increasing the availability of well-prepared engineers.

-As a result, and with Kansas Department of Commerce (KDC) help, WSU is creating an Applied Propulsion Track within the current aerospace engineering BS degree program.
-Graduates who complete the track will be uniquely prepared to work in the turbojet engine industry.
+As a result, and with Kansas Department of Commerce (KDC) help, WSU created an Applied Propulsion Track within the current aerospace engineering BS degree program.
+Graduates who complete the track are uniquely prepared to work in the turbojet engine industry.

 Indeed, GE Aviation in Winfield, KS, is very interested in recruiting WSU Applied Propulsion Track students to participate in internship and full-time employment opportunities.

 This program is a great way to prepare for a fantastic career!

 The Applied Propulsion Track fits within the existing AE BS degree program.
 Participants complete the following required and elective courses to fulfill track requirements (also click here):

 - AE 502 - Aerospace Propulsion I (a required course for the BS in AE degree)

 - AE 742 - Applied Jet Propulsion (taken as a BS in AE technical elective)